-The three dozen titles listed here illuminate the subject of racism in a variety of ways.
+The forty titles listed here illuminate the subject of racism in a variety of ways.
 Both nonfiction and fiction works are included.
 Make no mistake: these are all good books about racism, and I read and reviewed them all on this site.
 Racism is America’s original sin.
 Its origins lie in Europeans’ first explorations of the New World in the late 15th century.
 But in some cases racism is not the primary subject or the dominant theme.
 In every book, however, racism is integral to the story.

 I’m listing first the five top books about racism reviewed on this site.
 The other titles follow.
 In both sections, books are listed in alphabetical order by the authors’ last names.

 This post was updated on January 20, 2021.

 The 5 top books about racism reviewed here

 Americanah by Chimamanda Ngozi Adichie—Race, without blinders on

 Viewed through the eyes of a Nigerian immigrant, American racism is puzzling as well as painful.
 Anyone who has traveled more than casually in Africa is well aware that the continent teems with diversity.
 Lumping all Black Africans or African-Americans together as one “race” is worse than folly.
 It’s fully as self-defeating as US history has proven.

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander—Reexamining mass incarceration in America

 Mass incarceration has inflicted a terrible price on the United States.
 A product of the “War on Drugs” launched in the Reagan Administration and expanded under Bill Clinton, the indiscriminate jailing of black and brown Americans over typically minor drug offenses has hollowed out communities across the country and caused untold suffering.